happyprg/AvroSchemaRegistryConvertToESMapping/docs/README.md

 Second, you should click "convert" button on right panel Finally, you can get converting result that Avro schema to Elasticsearch Mapping simplify

-How to use
+How to make dockerizing
-* gradle build
+* ./gradle build
 * java -jar target/gs-serving-web-content-0.1.0.jar
 * https://spring.io/guides/gs/serving-web-content/
 * docker build -t gs-serving-web-content-0.1.0:v1 .